ilpropheta/playground-ot4mmv6n/markdowns/exercise7.md

 Add what is specifically your own.
 ```

-"Add what is specifically your own" is a very important point.
-You should not accept things as "endings".
-You should go beyond, setting "no limit as a limit".
-With C++, we have enough *control* to push the language to the limit.
-But remember, "a great C++ comes with a great responsibility".
+"Add what is specifically your own" means that things sometimes need "customization" and they should not be seen as "endings".
+We should go beyond, setting "no limit as a limit".
+With C++, we have enough freedom and *control* to push it to the limit.
+However we should remember that "a great C++ comes with a great responsibility".
 But that's another story... :)